Civil Service Hurling Club: History

 The club dropped down to Junior status winning the Miller shield in 1992 and in 1993 won the Junior League, Junior B championship and retained the Miller Shield.
 The club continued to experience difficulty in fielding until 1995 when a successful recruitment drive gave them sufficient numbers.
 The club won the Corn Fag a Bealach in 1996.
 The club won the Corn Fag a Bealach again and reached the Junior hurling championship final the following year, losing to Setanta of Ballymun.
 The club celebrated 75 years in existence in 2001.
 Since 2002 the club has had a golf society.
 One of the club's players who is from Buenos Aires, Argentina was featured in an article in the Irish Independent called Juan Facundo Contreras.
-The club were subject of a short documentary by Dutch media students in 2011.